Pharmr/legal/terms-of-use.md

 &emsp;&emsp;&emsp;&emsp; 5.1.1.    **Application fee.** An application fee of $1.00 is assessed upon a user submission request for the initiation of new Services to the Third Party Provider.
 This fee is retained by Pharmr and is used to offset medical database inquiries to ascertain your background, including prescription drug history.
 This fee is assessed whether you are accepted onto the Telemedicine Service or not.

-&emsp;&emsp;&emsp;&emsp; 5.1.2.    **Network fee.** A fee of $2.00 is assessed per approved prescription request when initiated through the Pharmr platform.
+&emsp;&emsp;&emsp;&emsp; 5.1.2.    **Network fee.** A fee of $2.00 is assessed per approved prescription request when initiated through Pharmr’s platform.
 Unapproved drug requests will not incur this fee.
 The network fee supports Pharmr’s electronic prescribing infrastructure including third party support services & fraud monitoring.

 &emsp;&emsp;&emsp;&emsp; 5.1.3.    **Services Subscription Fee.** As a condition of using Services, the Third Party Provider may require you to pay a recurring monthly subscription fee for Services.
 This subscription fee is set by the Third Party Provider as described in the Medical Service Agreement.
 By requesting Services, you authorize and instruct Pharmr to automatically charge the fees for Services on a recurring basis until you cancel your use of Services.